 A recent Gallup survey found that one of the things employees want most from their managers is the opportunity to learn and grow.
+This can be done by simply align your employees’ strengths with career growth to meet goals.

 With our new hybrid workplace, these statistics clearly indicate that organizations need to implement more learning and development (L&D) opportunities.
 In fact, a McKinsey survey of executives, Chief Learning Officers (CLOs) and L&D leaders found that 60% planned on increasing L&D spending and 66% were intent on expanding employee training hours over the next few years.